NohaFahmi/Personal-Projects/README.md

 ## List of Projects

 1. [NPA Teams Website](https://npateams.netlify.app/)
-  This is a MERN stach Application, The frontend part is built with ReactJS and the backend part is built with Node.js and MonogDB.
+  This is a MERN stack Application, The frontend part is built with ReactJS and the backend part is built with Node.js and MonogDB.
 The backend Part is running [here](https://npabackendapis.nohaa.repl.co/). you can view repo from [here](https://github.com/NohaaAa/NohaaAa-npa-teams-website)

 2. [testimonials grid section](https://testimonial-grid-website.netlify.app/)